Influence of Recommender Systems on Users: A Dynamical Systems Analysis: Abstract

 \section{Abstract}

-We analyze the effect that online algorithms have on the environment that they are learning.
-As a motivation, consider recommendation systems that use online algorithms to learn optimal product recommendations based on user and product attributes.
+We analyze the unintended effects that recommender systems have on the preferences of users that they are learning.
+We consider a contextual multi-armed bandit recommendation algorithm that learns optimal product recommendations based on user and product attributes.
 It is well known that the sequence of recommendations affects user preferences.
 However, typical learning algorithms treat the user attributes as static and disregard the impact of their recommendations on user preferences.
-Our interest is to analyze the effect of this mismatch between the model assumption of a static environment, and the reality of an evolving environment affected by the recommendations.
-To perform this analysis, we first introduce a model for a generic coupled evolution of the parameters that are being learned, and the environment that is affected by it.
-We then frame a linear bandit recommendation system (RS) into this generic model where the users are characterized by a state variable that evolves based on the sequence of recommendations.
-The learning algorithm of the RS does not explicitly account for this evolution and assumes that the users are static.
-A dynamical system model that captures the coupled evolution of the population state and the learning algorithm is described, and its equilibrium behavior is analyzed.
-We show that when the recommendation algorithm is able to learn the population preferences in the presence of this mismatch, the algorithm induces similarity in the preferences of the user population.
-In particular, we present results on how different properties of the recommendation algorithm, namely the user attribute space and the exploration-exploitation tradeoff, effect the population preferences when they are learned by the algorithm.
-We demonstrate these results using model simulations.
+Our interest is to analyze the effect of this mismatch between the model assumption of a static environment and the reality of an evolving environment affected by the recommendations.
+To perform this analysis, we introduce a model for the coupled evolution of a linear bandit recommendation system and its users, whose preferences are drawn towards the recommendations made by the algorithm.
+We describe a method, that is grounded in stochastic approximation theory, to come up with a dynamical system model that asymptotically approximates the mean behavior of the stochastic model.
+The resulting dynamical system captures the coupled evolution of the population preferences and the learning algorithm.
+Analyzing this dynamical system gives insight into the long-term properties of user preferences and the learning algorithm.
+Under certain conditions, we show that the RS is able to learn the population preferences in spite of the model mismatch.
+We discuss and characterize the relation between various parameters of the model and the long term preferences of users in this work.
+A key observation is that the exploration-exploitation tradeoff used by the recommendation algorithm significantly affects the long term preferences of users.
+Algorithms that exploit more can polarize user preferences, leading to the well-known filter bubble phenomenon.